 Nothing stood out as dirty.
 The rooms, bathrooms, and communal areas we cleaned regularly by staff.
 Towels were offered by the hostel and changed daily.

 Located directly in Old Quebec, Auberge Internationale de Québec is within walking distance of all the sights you’d wish to see in Quebec City.
 It’s only a 15-minute walk from the train station, but the hills are steep!
-Location would have scored a 10, if not for the noise on the street throughout the night and early early morning construction.
+The location would have scored a 10, if not for the noise on the street throughout the night and early morning construction.

 The front door was open during the day but was locked overnight – we were never back late enough to see how you would get in, but the reception was at the entrance so security was not an issue.
 Keycards we required for entry to every room, including kitchen, library, bar etc, and were coded for the individual dorms.
 As mentioned above, the lockers were too small to be of use, so we only put our valuables in there and had to leave everything else under our beds.